nvaccess/addon-datastore/README.md

 - By using a git repository and PR process, `git blame` and `git log` can be used to get more context about addons listed in the store.
   For instance:
-  - When was the addon accepted
+  - When was the addon accepted?
-  - What did the review look like
+  - What did the review look like?
-  - How often is the add-on have updated
+  - How often is the add-on updated?
 - GitHub allows assigning reviews to reviewers

 ## API data generation details

-GitHub actions will be used to respond to commits and to transform the data into the required views.
+Triggered by a new commit, a GitHub workflow transforms the data into the required views.
 These views of the data will be committed by the GitHub Action to a `views` branch.

 ### Overview